 The following exhibit is filed as a separate section of this report.
 Subsidiaries of the Registrant The other exhibits as indicated in the index to exhibits are either not applicable to the company or requires no answer.

 b) Reports on SEC Form 17-C

-During the year, the Company had filed two (2) reports on Form 17-C, to wit.:
+During the year, the Company had filed one (1) report on Form 17-C, to wit.:

-Date of Report Nature of Items Reported January 30, 2014 Attendance of Board of Directors August 29, 2014 Results of the Annual Stockholders' Meeting
+Date of Report Nature of Items Reported August 28, 2015 Results of the Annual Stockholders' Meeting